luizamboni/resume/README.md

 ===

 ## Resume
-  A professional with devOps experience and microsservices architectures.
-  History of contibutios of open-sources, agile culture and TDD.
-  Guesting a positiong where can apply these experiences in creative solutions.
+A developer also with devOps experience, and an enthusiast of microservices architecture.
+My portfolio includes a good history of open-source contributions, Agile culture and TDD.
+I'm currently looking for a position where I can apply these experiences so as to deliver value with creative solutions.

 ## Personal Informations